 - Flaky DNS server: If the DNS server you’re using isn’t the greatest, it can hinder download speeds and cause slow app downloads.

-- Router issues: If your wireless router has decided to stop broadcasting a signal mid-download, this will definitely hinder your App Store downloads.
+- Router issues: If your wireless router has decided to stop broadcasting a signal mid-download, this will impair your App Store downloads.

 - Network issues: An incorrectly configured network can cause problems that hinder connectivity with the App Store and could be the cause of your App Store problems.

-- Software glitches: Stuff happens, and sometimes the software itself is to blame; sometimes a glitch may cause something to appear to download correctly, but it really doesn’t.
+- Software glitches: Stuff happens, and the software itself is to blame occasionally.
+A glitch may sometimes cause something to appear to download correctly, but it really doesn’t.

-Since there are a number of possible culprits that could be causing the problem, it only seems necessary to provide you with a number of possible fixes.
-We’ll begin with some of the easier potential fixes, and work our way down to the more advanced ones.
+We’ll begin with some of the easier potential fixes and work our way down to the more advanced ones.

 Make sure Apple’s services are all online

 The problem isn’t always on your end.
-From time to time, Apple is actually the one having the problem.
-Equipment goes bad and sometimes needs software updates, and in these scenarios, Apple’s App Store servers may experience intermittent down time.
+From time to time, Apple is the one having the issue.
+Equipment goes bad and sometimes needs software updates, and in these scenarios, Apple’s App Store servers may experience intermittent downtime.